ZeroX-DG/blog/source/_posts/Browser-from-Scratch-Introduction.md

 - If you click on that picture of the cute cat in your email and a hacker takes over your tab, he cannot access data in other tabs since each tab is a different process and they are introverts therefore they don't talk to each other.

-- If one of your tabs is doing some heavy work, instead of freezing the whole browser and wait for the work to finish like the old day, that tab can run in the background and you can still switch to other tabs to do you work without any interruption.
+- If one of your tabs is doing some heavy work, instead of freezing the whole browser and wait for the work to finish like the old days, that tab can run in the background and you can still switch to other tabs to do you work without any interruption.

 - If one tab crashes, it doesn't crash the whole browser!